 Skip to main content Skip to main navigation Skip to site search

-The generation of electricity from solar and wind power continues to grow rapidly and production costs are already extremely low.
-When it comes to ensuring a comprehensive, safe and renewable 24/7 energy supply, the key challenges lie in the intelligent integration of renewable electricity into the energy system using digitalization and flexibilisation solutions.
+The generation of electricity from solar and wind power continues to grow rapidly, with production costs already extremely low.
+However, ensuring a comprehensive, safe, and renewable 24/7 energy supply presents key challenges.
+These lie in the intelligent integration of renewable electricity into the energy system, achieved through digitalization and flexibilisation solutions.
 This also includes the massive expansion of battery and energy storage solutions.
-The mobility sector has a vital role to play in global decarbonisation.
-And above all else, the energy transition is a global task.
-The five categories recognised within the smarter E AWARD mirror this complex situation.
+The mobility sector plays a vital role in global decarbonisation, and above all, the energy transition remains a global task.
+The five categories recognised within the smarter E AWARD reflect this complex landscape.

 Modules for new surfaces and integration

 The finalists in the Photovoltaics category thoroughly reflect current trends and challenges.
-Conventional PV modules may have become far more powerful and efficient in recent years, but available space remains a limiting factor when it comes to expanding photovoltaics.
-Technical developments are therefore trending towards innovations that make previously unused surfaces accessible for PV systems, such as particularly lightweight PV modules or PV modules with very high bifaciality that are suitable for vertical installations.
-Vertical installations are interesting options, both in an agricultural context and for infrastructure (such as noise barriers).
-Current trends in the inverter field are aimed at integrating more grid support and safety features, particularly in the commerce and industry sectors as well as for ground- mounted PV systems.
-Good examples of this include a power supply with phase accuracy, the option to connect to weak grid nodes, grid-forming functionality and enhanced monitoring of cooling or insulation resistance.
+While conventional PV modules have become significantly more powerful and efficient in recent years, available space remains a limiting factor in expanding photovoltaics.
+As a result, technical developments are focusing on innovations that make previously unused surfaces accessible for PV systems.
+These include particularly lightweight PV modules or highly bifacial modules suitable for vertical installations.
+Vertical installations are emerging as viable options for both agricultural applications and infrastructure, such as noise barriers.
+In the inverter field, current trends are centred on integrating more grid support and safety features, particularly in the commercial and industrial sectors, as well as for ground-mounted PV systems.
+Notable examples include power supplies with phase accuracy, the ability to connect to weak grid nodes, grid-forming functionality, and enhanced monitoring of cooling or insulation resistance.

 Finalists in the Photovoltaics category

-7Secondsolar (South Africa) with its AUTOPV planning software solution
+7Secondsolar (South Africa) – AUTOPV planning software solution

-Aiko Energy (China) with its ABC INFINITE PV module
+Aiko Energy (China) – ABC INFINITE PV module

-Anhui Huasun Energy (China) with its Kunlun Series Ultra-high Bifaciality HJT solar module
+Anhui Huasun Energy (China) – Kunlun Series Ultra-high Bifaciality HJT solar module

-LONGi Solar Technology (China) with its Hi-MO X10 module
+LONGi Solar Technology (China) – Hi-MO X10 module

-MBJ Solutions (Germany) with its MBJ Sunlike Lab solar simulator
+MBJ Solutions (Germany) – MBJ Sunlike Lab solar simulator

-Sunmaxx PVT (Germany) with its Sunmaxx PX-1 combination module
+Sunmaxx PVT (Germany) – Sunmaxx PX-1 combination module

-Weidmüller Interface (Germany) with its PV Inline lightning and overvoltage protection
+Weidmüller Interface (Germany) – PV Inline lightning and overvoltage protection

 Current trends in storage technology

-This year’s submissions in the Energy Storage category show that many manufacturers have taken installation challenges into account.
-In the residential storage sector, there is a trend towards systems that can be stacked in a modular fashion and that, therefore can connect with each other automatically.
-The number of devices suitable for outdoor use is also increasing.
-Manufacturers are increasingly commissioning industrial and large-scale storage systems and delivering them ready for installation.
-The trend in cell chemistry is moving strongly towards iron phosphate.
-Interconnection effort and costs are reduced by individual cells that are becoming increasingly larger.
-The market for 4h storage is becoming more significant for battery containers, and many containers have a maximum charge/discharge rate of 0.25C.
-Many systems use artificial intelligence for fault detection and energy management.
-SiC-based power electronics are increasingly being used to increase efficiency and reduce volume.
-System safety remains a focus and is being improved by the increased use of arc detection and multi-level safety concepts at the various system levels.
+This year’s submissions in the Energy Storage category highlight manufacturers' efforts to address installation challenges.
+In the residential storage sector, there is a clear trend towards modular systems that can be stacked and automatically connected with one another.
+Additionally, the number of devices suitable for outdoor use is steadily increasing.
+Manufacturers are also commissioning industrial and large-scale storage systems that come ready for installation.
+In terms of cell chemistry, iron phosphate is becoming the dominant choice.
+Individual cells are growing larger, which reduces interconnection effort and costs.
+The market for 4-hour storage is gaining traction, particularly in battery containers, many of which now have a maximum charge/discharge rate of 0.25C.
+Artificial intelligence is increasingly being used for fault detection and energy management.
+SiC-based power electronics are improving efficiency and reducing system volume.
+System safety remains a priority, with advancements in arc detection and multi-level safety concepts across various system levels.

 ees Europe 2025: storage industry meets battery research